 It has a very thin atmosphere composed primarily of oxygen.
 Its surface is striated by cracks and streaks, whereas craters are relatively rare.
 In addition to Earth-bound telescope observations, Europa has been examined by a succession of space probe flybys, the first occurring in the early 1970s.

 Images from Voyager indicate the moon has had a complex geological history.
 Ganymede’s surface is a mixture of two types of terrain.
-40% of Ganymede’s surface is highly cratered dark regions, and the other 60% is covered by a light grooved terrain which forms intricate patterns across Ganymede.
-These patterns or grooves in its surface are described as “sulcus,” which means meaning a groove or burrow.
+40% of Ganymede’s surface is highly cratered dark regions, and the other 60% is covered by a light grooved terrain that forms intricate patterns across Ganymede.
+These patterns or grooves in its surface are described as “sulcus,” meaning a groove or burrow.

 Callisto is the second-largest moon of Jupiter and the third-largest moon in the Solar System.
-Callisto orbits about 1,170,000 miles from Jupiter taking about 17 Earth days to complete one orbit of Jupiter.
-Callisto’s surface is covered with impact craters such much so it is the most heavily cratered in our Solar System.
-Along with craters, Callisto’s surface is covered with small, sparkly, frost-like deposits at the tips of high spots, surrounded by low-lying, smooth blanket of dark material.
+Callisto orbits about 1,170,000 miles from Jupiter, taking about 17 Earth days to complete one orbit of Jupiter.
+Callisto’s surface is the most heavily cratered in our Solar System.
+Along with craters, Callisto’s surface is covered with small, sparkly, frost-like deposits at the tips of high spots, surrounded by a low-lying, smooth blanket of dark material.
 Interestingly Callisto does not show any signs of subterranean processes such as plate tectonics or volcanism.
 This may be because Callisto is the only Galilean moon that is not in orbital resonance.
 Thereby, it’s not subjected to the same tidal heating as the other Galilean moons.
-Callisto also orbits slightly outside of Jupiter’s violent magnetosphere further saving it from structural stress due to external forces.
+Callisto also orbits slightly outside Jupiter’s violent magnetosphere, further saving it from structural stress due to external forces.

 Io is the innermost of the Galilean moons as well as the smallest.
 Io has some very unique features.
-It has the highest density of Galilean moons along with the least amount of water of any known object in our Solar System.
-But the most interesting feature of Io is that it has over four hundred active volcanoes making it the most geologically active object in the Solar System.
+It has the highest density of Galilean moons and the least amount of water of any known object in our Solar System.
+But the most exciting part of Io is that it has over four hundred active volcanoes making it the most geologically active object in the Solar System.

-This extreme geologic activity is the result of tidal flexing from friction generated within Io’s interior as it is tugged on between Jupiter and the other Galilean satellites.
-Most of the volcanoes produce plumes of sulfur and sulfur dioxide that climb as high as 300 miles above the surface.
-Its surface is comprised of extensive plains coated with sulfur and sulfur-dioxide and dotted with hundreds of mountains that have been uplifted by extensive compression at the base of Io’s silicate crust.
+This extreme geologic activity results from tidal flexing from friction generated within Io’s interior as it is tugged on between Jupiter and the other Galilean satellites.
+Most volcanoes produce plumes of sulfur and sulfur dioxide that climb as high as 300 miles above the surface.
+Its surface comprises extensive plains coated with sulfur and sulfur dioxide and dotted with hundreds of mountains that have been uplifted by extensive compression at the base of Io’s silicate crust.

-Io along with other Galilean moons are bright enough to be viewed from Earth with binoculars, but can easily be made out individually with a telescope.
-The moons have an apparent magnitude that ranges in between 4.6 and 5.6 when Jupiter is at opposition, and are about one unit of magnitude dimmer when Jupiter is in conjunction.
-You may have a slight difficulty in observing the moons since the moons are so close to Jupiter, and you are obscured by its brightness.
-The moons are separated by 2 to 10 arcminutes from Jupiter which is close to the limit of human visual acuity.
+Io and other Galilean moons are bright enough to be viewed from Earth with binoculars but can easily be made out individually with a telescope.
+The moons have an apparent magnitude that ranges between 4.6 and 5.6 when Jupiter is at opposition and are about one unit of magnitude dimmer when Jupiter is in conjunction.
+You may have difficulty observing the moons since the moons are so close to Jupiter, and you are obscured by its brightness.
+The moons are separated by 2 to 10 arcminutes from Jupiter, close to the limit of human visual acuity.
 Ganymede and Callisto, at their maximum separation, are easiest to point out.

 Irregular Moons of Jupiter

-The Himalia group contains the fifth largest moon orbiting Jupiter, named Himalia.
-The other members the family include Leda, Elara, Dia, Lysithea, Jupiter LXXI and Jupiter LXV.
+The Himalia Group contains the fifth largest moon orbiting Jupiter, named Himalia.
+The other members of the family include Leda, Elara, Dia, Lysithea, Jupiter LXXI, and Jupiter LXV.
 The International Astronomical Union (IAU) reserves names for moons of Jupiter ending in -a for the moons in this group to indicate retrograde motions relative to Jupiter.